Salvador Dalí: Legacy

 Two major museums are devoted to Dalí's work: the Dalí Theatre-Museum in Figueres, Catalonia, Spain, and the Salvador Dalí Museum in St. Petersburg, Florida, U.S.

 Dalí's life and work have been an important influence on pop art, other Surrealists, and contemporary artists such as Jeff Koons and Damien Hirst.
-He has been portrayed on film by Robert Pattinson in Little Ashes (2008), and by Adrien Brody in Midnight in Paris (2011).
-The Salvador Dalí Desert in Bolivia and the Dalí crater on the planet Mercury are named for him.
+He has also had a continuing influence on contemporary culture.
+He has been portrayed on film by Robert Pattinson in Little Ashes (2008), by Adrien Brody in Midnight in Paris (2011), and by Ben Kingsley in Dalíland.
 The Spanish television series Money Heist (2017–2021) includes characters wearing a costume of red jumpsuits and Dalí masks.
 The creator of the series stated that the Dalí mask was chosen because it was an iconic Spanish image.
-The Gala-Salvador Dalí Foundation protested against the use of Dalí's image without the authorisation of the Dalí estate.
-Following the popular success of the series, there were reports of people in various countries wearing the costume while participating in political protests, committing crimes or as fancy dress.
+The Salvador Dalí Desert in Bolivia and the Dalí crater on the planet Mercury are named for him.
+The container ship MV Dali was also named after him in 2015.